 \subsection{Clustering generative modeling}

 Cluster integrated approaches instead decompose the appliance space before generation.
 AMBAL aggregates load segments to model heterogeneous appliance behaviors~\citep{Buneeva2017_AMBAL}, while SmartSim~\citep{Chen2016_SmartSim}, SynD~\citep{Klemenjak2020SynD}, and HYDROSAFE~\citep{Jaradat2024_HYDROSAFE} rely on simulator orchestrated clusters to instantiate realistic schedules.
-Transformer based designs such as the cluster aggregated transformer~\citep{Guo2025ClusterTransformer} and IDS Extraction~\citep{Guo2023IDSExtract} exploit clustering to reduce complexity for long sequences, and ClusterGAN~\citep{Mukherjee2019_ClusterGAN} objectives embed latent clustering directly in the adversarial training loop.
+Transformer based designs such as the cluster aggregated transformer~\citep{Guo2025ClusterTransformer} and IDS Extraction~\citep{Guo2023IDSExtract} exploit clustering to reduce long sequence complexity, and clustering has likewise guided task allocation in multi robot scheduling~\citep{Adedigba2025iVec}, while ClusterGAN~\citep{Mukherjee2019_ClusterGAN} objectives embed latent clustering directly in the adversarial training loop.
 Metadata GANs~\citep{Lin2020_IMC} and industrial digital twins~\citep{Interno2025_SIDED} extend this idea to condition on contextual attributes, with NILMTK~\citep{Batra2014_NILMTK} providing the benchmarking infrastructure to evaluate clustered outputs.
 Despite their benefits, most methods keep clustering as a static preprocessing stage and do not adapt generator capacity to pattern complexity.